moby/moby/docs/sources/reference/api/docker_remote_api.md

 -   Since API version 1.2, the auth configuration is now handled client side, so the client has to send the authConfig as POST in /images/(name)/push
+-   authConfig, set as the `X-Registry-Auth` header, is currently a Base64 encoded (json) string with credentials:
+    `{'username': string, 'password': string, 'email': string, 'serveraddress' : string}`{.docutils .literal}

 ## 2. Versions